 Are We Moving Away From The Counter-Offer Culture?

-June 6, 2021
+June 6, 2025

 Until recently, the job market was largely a candidate-led one in sectors where there was a lack of top-tier talent.
 Counter-offers had become increasingly common as the most skilled and experienced candidates could essentially name their price when entering the process of recruitment.

 It’s easy to see, then, why the counter-offer culture came into being, as organisations strove to retain their existing talent who were increasingly being drawn elsewhere to more competitive roles.
 The situation was only compounded by the fact that unemployment had reached an all-time low, leading to a recruitment market which was dominated by candidates.
-However, the arrival of Covid-19 has brought about significant changes, and a major shift in the market is already upon us.
+However, the arrival of Covid-19 brought about significant changes, and a major shift in the market is already upon us.

-The coronavirus pandemic has brought about some serious economic uncertainty, and although the way out is becoming clearer, that uncertainty is still prevalent.
+The pandemic brought about some serious economic uncertainty, and although the way out is becoming clearer, that uncertainty is still prevalent.
 This has led to fluctuations in the recruitment market, with the most obvious difference being the shift from a candidate-driven system to a far more client-driven one.

 This, in turn, is likely to lead to a significant reduction in the old-style counter-offer culture as more candidates become available to combat the existing skill shortages in the job market and to widen the talent pool that employers can select from.